harryanand060/eshopbox/README.md

-# eshopbox
+# Ticket Assignment
-Eshopbox is full ticket assignment project.
+Eshopbox is ticket assignment project.
+Here anyone can create tickets. only admin can view all tickets rest of user can only view his own ticket.

-# Project Title

-Eshopbox Ticket Assignment App

 ## Getting Started